PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 09:22:17
+Last updated: 2024-04-05 09:22:50
-Random Quote: Lily: "I'm not paying for room service the hooker ordered."Barney: "I've been there." - Barney Stinson
+Random Quote: This sacred text was eventually brought to the New World in 1776 by none other than Christopher Brolumbus.
+And that's why he got to bang Pocahontas. - Barney Stinson